raymonstah/asianamericanswiki/README.md

 ## About

-AsianAmericans.wiki is generated from a website creator, [Hugo](https://gohugo.io/).
+AsianAmericans.wiki is generated from a website generator, [Hugo](https://gohugo.io/).

 ## Contributing